 Five baggage tips for winter holidays

-Many of us tend to take more baggage than usual or Christmas and winter travels.
+Many of us tend to take more baggage than usual on Christmas and winter travels.
 We might even pack some unusual items.
 Are you wondering how to pack your skis or ski wax?
 We collected five tips to help you and your baggage start your winter travels smoothly.

 “Well planned is half done” applies also with baggage.
 You can make your travel day smoother by checking tips and instructions before packing and reserving enough time to manage the baggage.
+It is also a good idea to add your contact information to your baggage – even inside of it.

 Check your baggage allowance